-Throughout February 2018, Emilio Such, 4, had been vomiting and suffered from recurring headaches.
+Throughout February 2018, Emilio Such, then almost 3, had been vomiting and suffered from recurring headaches.
 His parents, Jesse and Dení, had taken him to the doctor about these symptoms in the past, but one chilly night, a headache prompted Emilio to let out an ear-piercing scream unlike anything the Such family had heard before.
 After an overnight stay in the emergency room, Emilio was diagnosed with a craniopharyngioma, a rare, benign brain tumor near the pituitary gland.
 Craniopharyngiomas are surrounded by fluid-filled cysts that can put pressure on brain tissue and nerves if they are not drained regularly or removed.
 Without treatment, craniopharyngiomas can affect hormone production, growth and vision.

 Two days later, Emilio had a craniotomy to remove as much of the tumor as possible.
 The next few months were dedicated to curtailing additional tumor growth until an MRI scan in October 2018 showed that he needed radiation to shrink what remained of the tumor.
 The Such family went to 13 different doctors in various states for opinions until arriving at the Francis H. Burr Proton Therapy Center at MassGeneral Hospital for Children (MGHfC), the only proton therapy facility in New England and an international referral center for pediatric radiation oncology.